Salvia is a large, diverse genus of the Lamiaceae (formerly Labiatae) family.

-Its flowers possess the sexual characteristics of both male and female making it a hermaphrodite species.
+Its flowers possess the sexual characteristics of both males and females, making it a hermaphrodite species.

 The blue cloud (Salvia transylvanica) or Transylvanian sage blooms handsome flowers of purple color alongside its lusterless-green foliage.

-This salvia plant does well in sunny places and needs deadheading for repetitive flushes of blooms.
+This salvia does well in sunny places and needs deadheading for repetitive flushes of blooms.

-Woodland sage or woodland clary (Salvia nemerosa) originally comes from Europe and Western Asia.
+Woodland sage or woodland clary (Salvia nemorosa) originally comes from Europe and Western Asia.